FreeBirdsCrew/Elon_Musk_Neurallink/README.md

 # Elon_Musk_Neurallink
-Elon Musk NeuralLink Explained.

 ![Screenshot](ELONMUSK.png)

-#ElonMusk #Neuralink #BMI #BrainMachineInterface #Inspiration #FreeBirdsCrew
 We Learn and Grow Together.

-Elon Musk CEO of SpaceX and Tesla, Created Neuralink, a Neurological Company that is Developing ultra-high bandwidth brain-machine interfaces to connect humans and computers.
+## Elon Musk CEO of SpaceX and Tesla, Created Neuralink, a Neurological Company that is Developing ultra-high bandwidth brain-machine interfaces to connect humans and computers.
-Neuralink has three stated Goals:
+### Neuralink has three stated Goals:
 1. Treating brain disorders and helping people who had accidents.
 2. Creating a brain-machine interface.
 3. Building toward a potential symbiosis with artificial intelligence.